Delhi BJP leaders protesting outside CM residence removed by police, staff | Law-Order

 No immediate reaction was available from the Delhi government or the Aam Aadmi Party (AAP) over the incident.

-The BJP leaders had gone to visit the CM at his residence amid his party's claim that around Rs 45 crore were spent on revamping projects during 2020-22.
+The BJP leaders staged the symbolic protest amid their party's claim that around over Rs 45 crore was spent on renovating Kejriwal's residence during 2020-22.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)